wp-plugins/child-theme-configurator/readme.txt

 3. Enter a Name for the child theme.
 4. Enter an author for the child theme.
 5. Enter the child theme version number.
+6. Check "Copy Parent Theme Menus, Widgets and other Options", to copy parent theme modifications to the child theme.
+Depending on the theme, some options may need to be applied using separate theme option controls. **IMPORTANT: This will overwrite existing child theme options.**
-6. If you check "Backup Stylesheet", The Child Theme Configurator will create a backup in the theme directory.
+7. Check "Backup Stylesheet", to create a backup of the child theme stylesheet in the child theme directory.
-7. If your theme uses additional stylesheets they will appear as checkbox options.
+8. If your theme uses additional stylesheets they will appear as checkbox options.
 Select only the stylesheets you wish to customize to reduce overhead.
-8. Click "Generate Child Theme Files."
+9. Click "Generate Child Theme Files."
-9. ALWAYS TEST YOUR CHILD THEME BEFORE ACTIVATING!
+10. ALWAYS TEST YOUR CHILD THEME BEFORE ACTIVATING!

 == Override Parent Styles ==